 - Building out our resources for promoting/supporting the adoption of campus-based, faculty-driven open-access policies and funds through new arrangement with COAPI

 - Sponsoring Open Access Week and its growing related activities

-- Updating the ongoing “Author Rights” educational campaign
+- Updating “Author Rights” educational campaign

 Open Access Infrastructure Support - SPARC will continue its leadership role in promoting digital repositories and open-access journal outlets by:

 - Actively partnering with OA publishers to promote awareness and adoption of open-access journal publishing options

 - Partnering with key digital repository organizations to promote educational programs of interest to the community

 - Publishing guide on potential business models supporting community-wide Open Access infrastructure.